 Benefits for participants:

-- Opportunity to gain leadership skills by mentoring the PINES cohort 2023-2024 school year as a PINES Senior Fellow.
+• Opportunity to gain leadership skills by mentoring the PINES cohort as a PINES Senior Fellow.

 Time commitment:

-- If interested, students may participate in the PINES Senior Fellowship, which extends into the 2023-2024 school year and gives students the chance to serve in a leadership role within PINES.
+• If interested, students may participate in the PINES Senior Fellowship, which extends into the following school year’s Fall semester and gives students the chance to serve in a leadership role within PINES.

-Qualifications: Rising freshman, sophomore or junior at Knightdale high school.
+Qualifications: current (as of Spring semester) sophomore and juniors at Knightdale high school.

 FAQ: